philgrayphilgray/composition-algoritms-and-data-structures/README.md

 * Encapsulation
 * Inheriting private state
 * Inheriting from multiple sources
+* No base class is required

 Return a new object with Object.assign({}, o={}, {})

 ```
+// TODO: write a more relevant example (composing with has-a, uses-a, can-do, and not is-a).

 const person = o => {
     return Object.assign({}, o, {
         say(myName, something) {